saibannur123/ToDoApp/README.md

 # To Do List Application

 This is a simple to do list application to keep track of all the chores I have to complete on a given day.
 The application was created using React.js and styled using CSS.

+Features:

+- Insert a new task
+- Mark a task as completed
+- Delete an existing task